BitBullLLC/Attry-Me/README.md

 		[2014-10-17 M.BENITEZMEISS] hasAttribute is not "Quirks Mode" IE9 compatible, had to change method.

 	ATTRIBUTES:
-		e_default     : the default value of this option.
-Example: select menu has a default option of 'SELECT'. e_name        : the display name of this option, for error alert.
-Example, your form calls the field "Boat Name", the e_name will be "Boat Name". e_required    : whether the field is required or not, values are true/false - converted to boolean in code. e_invalid     : a list of invalid options for this field, comma seperated.
-Example: "Houseboat,Motorboat,Sailboat,Catamaran,Other". e_min         : the minimum value (int) for this element, converted to number in code. e_max         : the maximum value (int) for this element, converted to number in code. e_list			  : a list of valid options for this element (cannot combine with string type).
-Example: "Houseboat,Motorboat,Sailboat,Catamaran,Other". e_length		  : the minimum string length allowed, converted to number in code. e_confirm     : whether to display a confirm, values are true/false - converted to boolean in code. e_confirmMsg  : the custom confirm message, can be an empty string.
+		e_defaul	: the default value of this option.
+Example: select menu has a default option of 'SELECT'.			e_nam		: the display name of this option, for error alert.
+Example, your form calls the field "Boat Name", the e_name will be "Boat Name". e_require	: whether the field is required or not, values are true/false - converted to boolean in code. e_invalid	: a list of invalid options for this field, comma seperated.
+Example: "Cat,Dog,Bird,Fish,Reptile,Other". e_mi		: the minimum value (int) for this element, converted to number in code. e_ma		: the maximum value (int) for this element, converted to number in code. e_list		: a list of valid options for this element (cannot combine with string type).
+Example: "Houseboat,Motorboat,Sailboat,Catamaran,Other". e_length	: the minimum string length allowed, converted to number in code. e_confir	: whether to display a confirm, values are true/false - converted to boolean in code. e_confirmMs	: the custom confirm message, can be an empty string.